Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • the supporting detail should stay visibly smaller than the headline

-If the answer is no, the page is still draft.
+If the answer is no anywhere, the page is still a draft.

 The chart can still be elegant.
-It simply has to take responsibility.
+It also has to take responsibility for what happens next.